Lucys Story

 To those going through a period of illness and treatment, you will be back in shape as before.
 I do sports I didn’t do before and have the same resistance as other so-called healthy people.

 It’s been almost 24 years, and I’ve healed.
 I have learned to accept the visible scars and live with the invisible ones, perhaps deeper.
 K changes your life, makes you more psychologically fragile and more sensitive to the pain of others.
-In all these years, I have never hidden the fact that I had HPV.
-I realised that every time I meet people who are going through the CA125 illness and the tests and treatments.
-And I was always knowing that after 24 years of HPV viral attacks inside my body, if I am still here is of great comfort and further fuels the hope to make it.
-Even when I was sick with CA125 levels clmbing from tests, I looked for Ovarian Type Cancer in people who had recovered because I needed that special hope that only a person who has had the illness and recovered can give you.
+In all these years, I have never hidden the fact that I tested positive for HPV.
+I realised that every time I meet people going through the CA125 illness and the exams and treatments.
+I have always known that after 24 years of HPV viral attacks inside my body, if I am still here, it is of great comfort and further fuel my hope to make it.
+Even when I was sick with CA125 levels climbing from tests, I looked for ovarian-type cancer in people who had recovered because I needed that special hope that only a person who has had the illness and recovered can give you.

 Final message